kraksg/kitegtt/ReadMe.md

 ## 🔧 Features
 - Reads a Google Sheet for GTT inputs (stock symbol, trigger price, etc.)
-- Deletes old BUY GTTs before placing new ones
+- Deletes old BUY GTTs before placing new ones(!!Deletes all existing buy GTT's, backup old gtt's or include them in the google sheet to avoid loss od data!!)
 - Avoids new stocks if configured
 - Applies configurable logic for upward averaging and holding value limits
 - Generates and stores access token from Zerodha